ewilson/arena/README.md

 - Simple technology for easy participation of novices -- such as [my-son](https://github.com/timothy-wilson)
 - Unobtrusive functionality -- descriptive of what has happened, never prescriptive for future actions

-Following is out of date in many places.

 ## Requirements

 - Python 3.6